Eero556/Portfolio_/dokumentation.md

 - SCSS includes flex and grid.
 - Boostrap footer made with it
 - Git and Visual Studio Code
-- Github Pages to display it to the web insted of localhost
+- Github Pages to host it to the web insted of localhost

 1. Homepage